USAFA-ECE/ece281-book/book/lab/lab4.md

 - Three push buttons are to be used for resets
 - The Master Reset button resets both the FSM **and** the clock.
 - The reset floor is **floor 2**.
+- LED 15 must be tied to the clock signal that drives the FSM.
+- You *may* use the other LEDs for debugging.
+For example, outputting the current floor in binary.
+Otherwise they should be grounded.

 This is the functionality who's schematic you must design in the prelab.